google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 So what do you think?
 Please submit your feedback and raise issues in the [Picture In Picture WICG repository].
 We're eager to hear your thoughts!

-## Prevent Auto PiP
+## Preventing Android's default PIP behavior

-There is one way you can prevent video to go automatically PiP in Chrome while the Web API is not implemented yet.
+Today, you can prevent video from Android's defaut PiP behavior in Chrome by responding to a resize event, and detecting when the window size has changed significantly.
+This is a not recommended as a permanent solution but provides a temporary option until the Web API is implemented.

-    // Nasty hack ahead!
+    // See whether resize is small enough to be PiP.
+It's a hack, but it'll
+    // work for now.
     window.addEventListener('resize', function() {
       if (!document.fullscreenElement) {
         return;